google/syzkaller/README.md

  - The kernel exports coverage information via a debugfs entry, so the VM image needs to mount the debugfs filesystem at `/sys/kernel/debug`.

+[create-image.sh](tools/create-image.sh) script can be used to create a suitable Linux image.

 TODO: Describe how to support other types of VM other than QEMU.

 ### Syzkaller